Nishanthnaa52/SDAL/README.md

 > [!NOTE]
 > This project only for linux user's not support for windows.

-This is my Basics AI Project.
+This is my Basics desktop assistant Project.

-I used many modules in python. it's full python based basics AI Projesct or Desktop assistant.
+I used many modules in this project. it's full python based basics disktop assistant Projesct.

-The all packages are FREE...
 ```
 list of modules:
   1.os